 Here’s why: it’s no good acting in ways that go against the current culture.
 Whatever the goal of change, being insensitive to the current beliefs and values that people use to coordinate their work-life will undermine confidence that the change is credible or even possible.
 So yes, we do need to respect that people will expect plans, and tools, etc.

 But more importantly, you need to model the culture you want to see.
-Asking staff to be more use agile approaches, whilst the sponsors and change manager trudge through stage 14b of some complex project delivery model will trigger massive dissonance in the organisation.
+Asking staff to use an agile mindset, whilst the sponsors and change manager trudge through stage 14b of some complex project delivery model, will trigger massive dissonance in the organisation.
 Moreover, voicing the need to be independent thinkers, whilst treating them like a component attached with Torx screws is a sure fire way to cause anger and destroy morale.

 We are not Torx